+To be truly effective and bring about clear results for citizens and businesses, the rights need to be known by those who apply them, by those who advise people on their rights and by those who benefit from these rights, and be applied consistently and effectively across the Union.
 This can be achieved by supporting training and awareness-raising, strengthening networks and facilitating transnational cooperation.
-Moreover, the European Union needs to equip itself with a sound analytical basis to support policy-making and legislation in the area of justice.
+Moreover, the European Union needs to equip itself with a sound analytical basis to support policy-making and legislation in the rights and citizenship area.